danfuzz/samizdat/samizdat-0/README.md

 (that is, prefixed with `z` per se).
 Numeric constants and some special valius use `ALL_CAPS_WITH_UNDERSCORES`.

-A "Hungarianesque" name prefix is used to identify aspects of some globals:
+A "Hungarianesque" name prefix is used to identify aspects of some variables and functions:

 * `TYPE_TypeName` &mdash; Identifies a value of type `Type`.